Adrian Martinez (American football)

-Adrian Martinez (born January 7, 2000) is an American football quarterback for the Kansas State Wildcats.
-He previously played for the Nebraska Cornhuskers.
+Adrian Martinez (born January 7, 2000) is an American professional football quarterback for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Kansas State Wildcats and Nebraska Cornhuskers.
+He also played for the Birmingham Stallions of the United Football League (UFL) in 2024, leading the league in rushing yards, as well as making the All-UFL team, earning season MVP, championship game MVP, and winning the 2024 UFL Championship.

-Early years
+Early life

-Martinez attended the Clovis West High School in Fresno, California.
+Martinez was born on January 1, 2000 in Hanford, California.
+He attended the Clovis West High School in Fresno, California.
 He played both football and basketball in high school.
 He missed his senior season of football due to a torn labrum he suffered while playing basketball.
 As a junior, he was the Fresno Bee football player of the year after he passed for 2,562 yards with 25 touchdowns and rushed for 1,462 yards and 14 touchdowns.

 Martinez was regarded as a four-star prospect and was the seventh-highest-ranked dual-threat quarterback in the class of 2018 according to the 247Sports Composite.
-Martinez originally committed to play college football at the University of California, Berkeley and University of Tennessee before ultimately deciding on the University of Nebraska.
+Martinez originally committed to play college football at the University of California, Berkeley and the University of Tennessee before ultimately deciding on the University of Nebraska–Lincoln.